emspay/ems-online-zencart/README.md

-# EMS Online plugin for Wordpress WooCommerce
+# EMS Online plugin for ZenCart

 ## About
 This is the offical EMS Online plugin.